rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/install-rancher/_index.md

      --set hostname=<RANCHER.YOURDOMAIN.COM> \
      --set rancherImage=<REGISTRY.YOURDOMAIN.COM:PORT>/rancher/rancher
      --set 'extraEnv[0].name=CATTLE_SYSTEM_DEFAULT_REGISTRY'
-     --set 'extraEnv[0].value=<REGISTRY.YOURDOMAIN.COM>'
+     --set 'extraEnv[0].value=<REGISTRY.YOURDOMAIN.COM:PORT>'
     ```

     Placeholder | Description
     ------------|-------------
     `<VERSION>` | The version number of the output tarball.
     `<RANCHER.YOURDOMAIN.COM>` | The DNS name you pointed at your load balancer.
     `<REGISTRY.YOURDOMAIN.COM:PORT>` | The DNS name for your private registry.
-    `<REGISTRY.YOURDOMAIN.COM>` | The DNS name for your private registry.
 This configures Rancher to use your private registry when starting the `rancher/rancher` container.

 {{% /accordion %}}